How to Mix Oil Paints - The Color Wheel

 In addition, you might be interested in my article on the 4 key fundamentals for learning realistic drawing.

-Here is the list of my drawing & painting tutorials.
+Here is a list of my drawing & painting tutorials.